Evensong

 Evening prayer often takes the form of Choral Evensong, such as this service at Westminster Abbey.

-Evensong is a church service traditionally held near twilight focused on singing psalms and other biblical canticles.
+Evensong is a church service traditionally held near twilight focused on singing psalms and other biblical canticles, usually in the Anglican church music tradition.
 It is loosely based on the canonical hours of vespers and compline.
 Old English speakers translated the Latin word vesperas as æfensang, which became 'evensong' in modern English.
 Typically used in reference to the Anglican daily office's evening liturgy, it can also refer to the pre-Reformation form of vespers or services of evening prayer from other denominations, particularly within the Anglican Use of the Catholic Church.

 Structure

 From Late Antiquity onwards, the office of vespers normally included psalms, the Magnificat, a hymn, and other prayers.
 By the Early Middle Ages, it became common for secular clergy to combine vespers and compline.
 By the sixteenth century, worshippers in western Europe conceived 'evensong' as vespers and compline performed without break.
 Modern Eastern Orthodox services advertised as 'vespers' often similarly conclude with compline, especially as part of the all-night vigil.

 When the English reformation produced the Book of Common Prayer, it provided a version of evensong that abbreviated the secular version of vespers and compline, drawing on the Use of Sarum.
 Nearly all its elements are taken from medieval service books, with only minor changes to the order in which they appear.